 exposing true execution costs, and hence node margins, to informed

 participants.
-It is also encrypted to the Auctioneer (described below).
+It is also encrypted to the Auctioneer (described below).valuation

 and